This page contains affiliate links. Please read our disclosure for more info.

 You can choose a day or night tour—around sunset is ideal to see the golden hour then neon lights after dark.

-Details: This one-hour Go-Kart Tour with Monkey Kart costs $137 including costume rental and photos.
+Details: This one-hour Go-Kart Tour with Monkey Kart costs $131 including costume rental and photos.
 Each person drives their own kart.
-Make sure to book in advance and bring your international driving permit.
+Make sure to book well in advance and bring your international driving permit.
+The meeting place is in Shibuya.

 12) Visit the Yayoi Kusama Museum